 Common Name: Fendler's Flatsedge

-Cyperus fendlerianus is a Perennial up to 1.50 metres tall.
+Cyperus fendlerianus is a perennial plant that can grow up to 1.50 metres tall.

 It has edible and miscellaneous uses.